Mother is the first female leader of Ukraine’s armored services and battlefield veteran

 Meniuk began her career as the manager of a military warehouse that houses automobiles and armored vehicles.
 She was then assigned to a direct assault company.
 Liudmyla Menik became the first woman to lead an armored unit in the Ukrainian Army.
 “I realized that I had to do what Stanislav did not have time to accomplish,” she says.

 Meniuk and sons began by delivering supplies, such as night-vision devices and socks, to volunteers fighting in eastern Ukraine.
-Stanislav named the organization “Malva”, a human rights organization of soldiers’ mothers.
+Stanislav named the organization “Malva”, a human organization of soldiers’ mothers.
 Liudmyla adopted the name as her calling sign.

 “All I knew was that there was a flower called Malva, so I named it that.
-Later, someone told about the tradition that women who lost their husbands or sons in war would plant mallows around their homes.”
+Later, someone told about the tradition that who lost their husbands or sons in war would plant mallows around their homes.”

 Meniuk recalls her younger son as “cheerful and brave, a champ athlete who did arm-wrestling, so he was given the call sign “Arm.”
 Stanislav’s background in medicine led him to serve in the Aidar Battalion, as part of sappers unit.

-The faced serious challenges in the Donbas from 2014 to 2022.
+The Ukrainian military faced serious challenges in the Donbas from 2014 to 2022.
 Soldiers fought intense battles while struggling with shortages of vital equipment.
 The Ukrainian Armed Forces were plagued by a lack of weapons, medical supplies and basic protective equipment.
 These deficiencies, combined with the ongoing casualties, made it difficult for Ukrainian troops to be on the frontlines.

 Stanislav, together with 11 other Aidar fighters fell in battle near Lutuhyne in Luhansk Oblast on 27 July 2014.
 Meniuk’s philosophical reflection on this loss is: “Everyone lives their time in this war.”
 Your day can come at any time… but to give your life in order to free your Homeland is a great honor,” she said in a video.